 You can’t plan for every retirement, promotion, or departure.
 Recruiting is there when you need to fill vacant roles quickly.
 There’s a clear short-term goal: fill the job and move onto the next.

 Talent acquisition is an ongoing process of attracting and engaging talent with specific, sometimes niche skills, experiences, and perspectives.
 It’s also more strategic.
 It plans for a wide range of current and future business needs and is flexible enough to adapt as those needs change.

 Recruitment doesn’t scale well because it’s focused on immediate needs in the short term.
 There’s only so much recruiters can accomplish in a day.
 A handful of vacant roles is one thing.
-But too many job openings without a clear plan to fill them can create pain for an organization.
+But too many vacancies without a clear plan to fill them can create pain for an organisation.
 That pain expresses itself as employee burnout, lower productivity, and lost revenue.

 Talent acquisition benefits from prior strategic planning.
 Acquiring a company, launching a new product, or opening a new location overseas?
 You’re probably going to need more people with specific skills and experience, perhaps in engineering, brand reputation, or cybersecurity.

 The narrow scope of recruiting (e.g., fill this job) means you’re starting more or less from scratch for each new role.
 Success or failure is obvious and linear.
 With talent acquisition, there are more and quicker avenues to success.
 Your next great hire could be sourced externally, from an existing talent network, or filled by an internal candidate.

 Both recruitment and talent acquisition have an appropriate time and place.
 All things being equal, talent acquisition wins out over recruitment because it approaches people as a strategic investment.
 That’s not to denigrate recruitment; sometimes the right move – the only move – is to get warm bodies into seats as quickly as possible.
 We don’t always have the luxury of planning ahead.